adoptium/ci-jenkins-pipelines/docs/UsingOurScripts.md

             "special.functional"
         ]
     },
-    // Script to import the adopt groovy class library (relative to this repository root) "importLibraryScript"    : "pipelines/build/common/import_lib.groovy",
+    // Script to import the groovy class library (relative to this repository root) "importLibraryScript"    : "pipelines/build/common/import_lib.groovy",
     // Raw content URL of this (defaults.json) file.
 This is so the openjdk_build_pipeline.groovy script can set user default configs when checking out to the shell script repo
     "defaultsUrl"            : "https://raw.githubusercontent.com/adoptium/ci-jenkins-pipelines/master/pipelines/defaults.json"